 You might think we are constantly taking relaxing vacations, but the truth is that our trips are usually far from restful.
 We want to see as much of a destination as possible when we travel and this can lead to exhaustion instead of recharging our batteries.
 Therefore, we try to fit in a couple of trips near home, to places we have already visited and don’t feel obligated to explore.

-After a full travel itinerary in 2013, we both felt overdue for a relaxing weekend getaway and lucky for us, we didn’t have to travel very far to find the perfect spot.
+After a full travel itinerary last year, we both felt overdue for a relaxing weekend getaway and lucky for us, we didn’t have to travel very far to find the perfect spot.

 Small Town Feel in a Big City

 We rarely visit the areas near downtown San Diego because we prefer the small beach towns along the North Coast of the county, so spending time on Shelter Island was new for both of us.
 Kona Kai Resort is situated on Shelter Island — a neighborhood of Point Loma — just west of downtown San Diego.

 The “island” is 1.2 miles, with a single street (Shelter Island Drive) and is connected to the mainland via a causeway.
 It’s a popular spot to launch boats — especially with boat surfers in search of uncrowded waves — and is known as a destination for luxury yachts because it’s one of the few marinas in San Diego with a deep enough harbor.

 As we explored the small surrounding area of the resort, we noticed a large percentage of the people we encountered were locals.
 It wasn’t uncommon to see runners or couples strolling along the boardwalk of the harbor and we were a little surprised to see locals drinking and enjoying the live music at the Vessel Bar in the evenings.